HarvardWestlake/Wolvercoin/Technical Specifications/Exclusivity.md

 # Technical Specification for Exclusivity
 > **Function 1: students can use Wolvercoin to vote for initiatives; Mr. Theiss's vote can be weighted up to 15% of the total vote**:
 > - Variables:
-- sum: uint256 (balance of votingAdress)
+- sum: uint256 (balance of votingAddress)
 - classSize: uint256 (number of people in class)
 - percentage: uint256 (sum / classSize * 100)
 - students: HashMap (addresses of students in this class)